Reducing the risk of stillbirth

 Smoking while pregnant increases the risk of stillbirth, premature birth, birth defects and other serious conditions in your baby.
 Your baby is also at risk if your partner or other people in your home smoke.

 So if you or your partner smoke, now is a great time to quit.
-If you’re finding it hard to quit, call the Quitline on 137 848 or ask your midwife or doctor for help.
+Call Quitline on 137 848 or ask your midwife or doctor for help to quit.

 It’s safest not to drink alcohol during pregnancy.
 It’s never safe to use recreational or illicit medicines or drugs.

-If you drink alcohol or use other drugs, tell your doctor or midwife early and ask for help to quit.
+If you drink alcohol or use other drugs, tell your midwife or doctor early and ask for help to quit.
 You can also call the National Alcohol and Other Drug Hotline on 1800 250 015.

 Healthy eating in pregnancy is important for your baby’s growth and development, as well as your own health and wellbeing.

 Regular exercise also helps to keep you and your baby well.
-Regular, gentle to moderate physical activity is usually good for women with uncomplicated pregnancies.
-It’s best to check with your doctor or midwife about what physical activity is OK for you.
+Regular gentle to moderate physical activity is usually good for women with uncomplicated pregnancies.
+It’s best to check with your midwife or doctor about what physical activity is OK for you.

-Check with your doctor or midwife that any medicines or drugs you’re taking are safe for your baby.
-This includes prescribed medicines, vitamin or herbal supplements and medicines from chemists and supermarkets.
+Check with your midwife or doctor that any medicines or drugs you’re taking are safe for your baby.
+This includes prescribed medicines, vitamin or herbal supplements, and medicines from chemists and supermarkets.

 Going to regular antenatal appointments

-When you go to your antenatal appointments, your doctor or midwife can check how you and your baby are going.
+When you go to your antenatal appointments, your midwife or doctor can check how you and your baby are going.

 At your regular appointments, your midwife or doctor will also track your baby’s growth.

 Most babies grow at a steady and healthy pace.
-But some babies grow slowly or are smaller than expected, which might indicate a higher risk of stillbirth.
-In these cases, a midwife or doctor might say you need further tests to check on your baby’s health.
+But some babies grow slowly or are smaller than expected, which might indicate a higher chance of stillbirth.
+In these cases, a midwife or doctor might recommend further tests to check on your baby’s health.

 Antenatal appointments are also a good time for you to ask questions or talk about any concerns.

-It’s also important to tell your doctor or midwife about your pregnancy symptoms so that they can look out for health problems or risks to you and your baby.
-If there’s a problem, it can be picked up and treated early.
+It’s also important to tell your midwife or doctor about your pregnancy symptoms so that they can look out for health problems or risks to you and your baby.
+If there’s a problem, it can be picked up and managed or treated early.

 Risk factors for stillbirth